 About 40 min drive from Punta Secca is Modica, a recurring sight in many episodes.
 In particular, various streets and corners of Vigata, the fictional town where the investigations of Montalbano take place, can be found in Modica.
 For example, the stunning Cathedral of San Giorgio often appears on TV, with the adjacent palace used as the house of Doctor Pasquano, Montalbano’s coroner.

-Modica is a glorious baroque town with a labyrinth of steeped alleys, spectacular buildings and atmospheric piazze.
+Modica is a glorious baroque town with a labyrinth of steeped alleys, spectacular buildings, and atmospheric piazze.
 And if besides being a fan of Montalbano you’re also a chocolate lover, then Modica is without a doubt the place for you.
-Here you’ll find Antica Dolceria Bonajuto https://www.bonajuto.it/en/, Sicily’s oldest chocolate factory, established over 150 years ago!
+This Sicilian jewel is also home to the famous Antica Dolceria Bonajuto, Sicily’s oldest chocolate factory, established over 150 years ago!

-20 minutes’ drive from Modica is another baroque jewel, Ragusa Ibla.
+From Modica, it’s a 20-minute drive to another baroque gem, Ragusa Ibla.
 Its beautiful streets and buildings set the scene for various episodes of Inspector Montalbano.
 For example, the café of the fictional town of Vigata is located in Piazza Duomo, overlooked by the impressive Cathedral fo San Giorgio.

 Perhaps these days is more famous for Chiara Ferragni’s wedding, but Noto often appears in Montalbano’s adventures.
 For example, the prison of Vigata is set in the former monastery of San Tommaso, while a lot of filming was done in the beautiful interiors of Palazzo Di Lorenzo del Castelluccio and Palazzo Nicolaci – this last one is used as the office of notary Michele Altofermo.